US-GHG-Center/RetrievalToolbox.jl/paper/paper.md

 will bring up helpful information regarding the `create_pressure_weights` function.

-In addition to docstrings, the code repository also hosts online documentation in the form of a website.
+In addition to these docstrings, the code repository also hosts online documentation in the form of a website.
 Built with [`Documenter.jl`](https://documenter.juliadocs.org/), it lists the types and functions along with their docstrings grouped into appropriate categories.
 It includes details on overall usage, design principles and code snippets, as well as guides on how to extend the software library with new types and functions if the provided ones do not fully meet user needs.
 Additionally, several example implementations already exist and are linked on the [`Github page`](https://github.com/US-GHG-Center/RetrievalToolbox.jl).
 Finally, users can read through [`learning materials`](https://retrievaltoolbox.github.io/RetrievalToolbox-Tutorials/) at their own pace.
 These tutorials provide an entry point for researchers with the relevant background.

 # Scope and functionality

 `RetrievalToolbox` implements concepts that are common in many areas of passive remote sensing.
 At the core is a vertically layered model atmosphere in which atmospheric constituents (gases, aerosols, ..) are considered horizontally homogeneous.
 Relevant total optical properties are calculated depending on the particular objects present in the model atmosphere, which are then ingested by the radiative transfer functions to produce model radiances.
 For absorption-only set-ups, internal routines are available to perform radiative transfer calculations according to the Beer-Lambert-Bouguer law.
-If atmospheric scattering (aerosols, Rayleigh molecular scattering) must be accounted for, `RetrievalToolbox` supports interfacing with the [`XRTM`](https://github.com/gmcgarragh/xrtm) radiative transfer library.
+If atmospheric scattering (aerosols, Rayleigh molecular scattering) must be accounted for, `RetrievalToolbox` supports interfacing with the [XRTM](https://github.com/gmcgarragh/xrtm) radiative transfer library [@XRTM].

 To facilitate the creation of retrieval algorithms, `RetrievalToolbox` contains a number of pre-defined state vector element types (e.g. surface reflectance polynomial coefficients, gas volume mixing ratios, etc.) which trigger internal calculation of partial derivatives.
 Inverse solver objects then use those derivatives to compute Jacobian matrices that are required to iteratively adjust the state vector elements in order to match some measurement.
 If needed, users are able to override functions if they require a different implementation or function behavior (e.g. a different calculation of Rayleigh scattering).